-Yes, all existing countertops must be removed.
+Yes, in some cases countertops may need to be removed.
 It allows us to template your new countertops correctly.
 The removal process helps determine any unseen problems such as structural, support and level issues that may slow the process or jeopardize your countertops in the future.

 *Although we offer removal and cabinet prepping services to help you get ready for your new countertops, we do not disconnect or reconnect any plumbing or touch any electrical for insurance reasons.

 What is the story with seams?